brucemcpherson/bmcrusher-node/README.md

 # bmcrusher-node

-For transferring crushed data between app script node using various plugins.
+For transferring crushed data between app script and node using various plugins.

 ## Installation